Beneficial-AI-Foundation/rust-lean-playground/README.md

 - **Automated verification**: The entire verification process is validated through CI workflows, ensuring proofs remain valid as code evolves
 - **Rich mathematical foundation**: Lean's extensive mathematical library (mathlib) provides powerful tools for expressing and proving complex properties about program behaviour
+- **Expressive language for describing specifications**: The reason Lean has been astoundingly successful for mathematics will make Lean successful for this purpose, in particular the language is ultimately extendable giving the potential for specs of complex properties which are easy for humans to parse.
 - **Type-safe extraction**: The Aeneas tool translates Rust code to Lean while preserving semantic correctness

 ## The dreamed of future